Frequently Asked Questions

 What is the VetREST Cut Flower CSA?

 Our VetREST Cut Flower CSA, or Community Supported Agriculture, is a new initiative launching in 2026 that will help fund our Bybee Lakes Hope Center Victory Garden production and operations.
-In exchange for a donation/subscription, from July to mid-October, CSA members will receive twice monthly cut flower floral bouquets that will be available for pick-up at several Metro-area locations.
+In exchange for a donation/subscription, from July to mid-October, CSA members will receive once or twice monthly cut flower floral bouquets that will be available for pick-up at several Metro-area locations.

 See our GiveButter Cut Flower CSA page for more information.